SF.20.22.B10118: Powergrid Synchronization Backbones: Master Stability Functions for Real World Generator Models

 · Antenna designs and advanced coding for improved performance on airborne platforms.

-Quantum communications research involves theoretical and experimental work from diverse fields such as physics, electrical and computer science and engineering, and from pure and applied mathematics.
-Objectives include investigations into integrating quantum data encryption with a QKD protocol, such as BB84, and characterizing its performance over a roughly 30 km free space stationary link.
+Quantum communications research involves theoretical and experimental work from diverse fields such as physics, electrical engineering and computer science, and from pure and applied mathematics.
+Objectives include investigations into integrating quantum data encryption with a QKD protocol, such as BB84, and characterizing its performance over a free space stationary link.
+The analysis of the secrecy of the data is extremely important.
+Quantum-based encryption systems that use the phase of the signal as the information carrier impose aggressive requirements on the accuracy of the measurements when an unauthorized party attempts intercepting the data stream.